 - They use it in a primary production business on land in Australia – even if they are only a lessee of the land.

-Note that the deduction has to be claimed in the year that the expense was occurred.
+- The deduction has to be claimed in the year that the expense was occurred.

 What can I deduct from a fodder storage asset purchased in previous years?